Psychological Problems of Adolescents in Real and Virtual Environments Test

 3/5

-Communication-Related Problems (CP)
+Communication-Related Problems (CRP)

 Measures the extent of difficulties a teenager experiences in communicating and interacting with peers, including conflicts and feelings of disconnection.